 Unless otherwise indicated, all amounts disclosed in the financial statements are actual amounts.

-Specific budgetary amounts have been included for comparative analysis (to actuals) in the following reports and notes:
+Specific budgetary amounts have been included for comparative analysis (to actuals) in the following reports and are clearly marked.

 - Income statement

 - Statement of cash flows

-- Note 18 Material budget variations
+Note 18 Material budget variations